-AP English Literature Exam
+Guide to the AP English Literature and Composition Exam

 Do you know how to conduct a close reading of prose and poetry?
 Can you write effectively under time constraints?
 The AP® English Literature and Composition exam tests topics and skills discussed in your AP English Literature course.
 If you score high enough, your AP English score could earn you college credit!